raka747/CS7641notes/# RL1 - Markov Decision Processes.md

 In a supervised learning scenario you would receive \<s, a\> and try to learn the right a to take given a state s.
 In a Markov decision world we see \<s, a, r\> and this ends up being a very different problem to find the optimal policy (pi*) to produce actions to take.

+Policies differs from plans.
+Policies can tell you what to do no matter state you are in whereas a plan is a concrete set of actions to take over the next series of time steps.

 ## Rewards